ProcessPA/jekyll-site/quick-start-guide/manage-membership/index.md

 layout: markdown-page
 ---

-The Members is used for registering the Committee or Board members.
-These are the members used for Emails, Attendance and Access to [Process PA](https://processpa.com/){: target="_blank"}.
+The Members Register is used for storing data of Committee or Board members.
+Thi includes contact information, Security Access aloud for the member, history of acting roles and current role plus a sectuib for notes and Tags.
+[Process PA](https://processpa.com/){: target="_blank"}.

 To create a new member log in see here: [Create Member Log in](/quick-start-guide/manage-membership/create-member-log-in.html)